deviantony/docker-elk/README.md

 ## How can I tune Logstash configuration?

-The logstash configuration is stored in `logstash/config/logstash.yml`.
+The Logstash configuration is stored in `logstash/config/logstash.yml`.

 It is also possible to map the entire `config` directory inside the container in the `docker-compose.yml`.
-Update the logstash container declaration to:
+Update the Logstash container declaration to:

 ```yml
 logstash: